1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 describe and then discovered and alerted police that perpetrator

-DNA is available in the case and had been
+DNA is available in the case and had been previously used to clear another suspect

 several years earlier.
-In June 2021
+In June 2021, Vronsky

 met with and advise Nassau